惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 “I had a lot of fun.
 This is amazing," Gkolomeev said after his Sunday evening victory, according to Reuters.
 “I'm going to continue next year.
 Maybe I'll break it again."

 The night had been a disappointment to that point.
-No world records had fallen or even come particularly close, despite a lot of hype, including American sprinter Fred Kerley vowing Olympic champion Usain Bolt’s 9.58-second world record in the 100-meter dash would be “destroyed.”
+No world records had fallen or even come particularly close, despite a lot of hype, including American sprinter Fred Kerley vowing that Olympic champion Usain Bolt’s 9.58-second world record in the 100-meter dash would be “destroyed.”
 (Kerley’s 9.97-second time would have placed him last at the 2024 Paris Olympics.)
 The invite-only crowd was populated heavily by jacked bros posing for a jumbotron “flex cam” between competitions; stands were quarter empty or more the entire time.

 But even before that big closing moment, the Enhanced Games were dotted with elements of credibility I hadn’t entirely expected.
-The argument about how it’s better to have athletes who are going to dope anyway under medical supervision makes some sense from a harm reduction standpoint—though experts have doubts—and the $50 million temporary facility that housed the event was impressive: it featured a four-lane Olympic size 50-meter pool and a 100-meter sprinting track, plus an elevated podium for weightlifting events.
+The argument about how it’s better to have athletes who are going to dope anyway under medical supervision makes some sense from a harm-reduction standpoint—though experts have doubts—and the $50 million temporary facility that housed the event was impressive: It featured a four-lane Olympic size 50-meter pool and a 100-meter sprinting track, plus an elevated podium for weight-lifting events.

-But once it was all done, it was hard to shake some of the contradictions in the event’s messaging—and the dystopian, grifty feel that lingered over what felt like a culmination of MAHA-driven health policies Silicon Valley biohacking culture.
+But once it was all done, it was hard to shake some of the contradictions in the event’s messaging—and the dystopian, grifty feel that lingered over what felt like a culmination of MAHA-driven health policies and Silicon Valley biohacking culture.

 According to an ongoing clinical trial involving 36 of 42 Enhanced Games athletes (only two of whom competed naturally), participants used testosterone esters, anabolic agents, peptides and growth factors, metabolic modulators, and stimulants.

-In the leadup to the Games, organizers said 91 percent of athletes used testosterone or testosterone esters, 79 percent used human growth hormone, and 62 percent used stimulants like Adderall.
+In the lead-up to the Games, organizers said 91 percent of athletes used testosterone or testosterone esters, 79 percent used human growth hormone, and 62 percent used stimulants like Adderall.
 All of the substances studied were FDA-approved, says the organization, which also sells PEDs.

-A paper about the Enhanced Games by PED researchers published in the journal Performance Enhancement & Health last August notes that androgenic-anabolic steroids can cause “life-altering effects” on cardiovascular, endocrine, and cognitive function and that any harm reduction framework would need “comprehensive health assessments before PED use begins, but also long-term ongoing clinical support.”
+A paper about the Enhanced Games by PED researchers published in the journal Performance Enhancement & Health last August notes that androgenic-anabolic steroids can cause “life-altering effects” on cardiovascular, endocrine, and cognitive function and that any harm-reduction framework would need “comprehensive health assessments before PED use begins, but also long-term ongoing clinical support.”

-Lending credibility to the event was Hafthor “Thor” Björnsson, one of the most decorated strongmen in history, who also played The Mountain in Game of Thrones.
+Lending credibility to the event was Hafthor “Thor” Björnsson, one of the most decorated strongmen in history, who also played the Mountain in Game of Thrones.
 Performance-enhancing drugs are largely legal across strongman competitions; Björnsson, 37, has been juicing since he was 19.
-In fact, because the Enhanced Games “only” allowed FDA approved substances, Björnsson had to stop taking a few drugs that are part of his normal routine.
+In fact, because the Enhanced Games “only” allowed FDA-approved substances, Björnsson had to stop taking a few drugs that are part of his normal routine.

 LAS VEGAS NEVADA MAY 24 Hafþór Júlíus Björnsson competes during the Enhanced Games at Resorts World Las Vegas on May 24...